 3. Healing includes proper placement of accountability.
 Own your stuff and yours alone.

 4. It is okay to not be okay.
 But it is not okay to remain that way.
-I don't care how cute the shoes, that person has "stuff" too.
+I don't care how cute the shoes and outfit, that person has "stuff" too.
 Comparison and envy must be replaced with self-determination to be a better you.

-I am a big believer in paying things forward, which is partly why I have chosen to open my life up in very vulnerable ways.
-Sharing various pitfalls and growing pains I endured while stuck in resentment, bitterness, and self-righteous anger.
-Only through this intimacy, have I been able to discover It is truly possible to heal from the unforgivable.
+Fatima is a big believer in paying things forward, which is partly why she has chosen to open her life up in very vulnerable ways.
+Sharing various pitfalls and growing pains she endured while stuck in sorrow, resentment, bitterness, and self-righteous anger.
+She is convinced It is truly possible to heal from the unforgivable.

-Thank you so much for stopping by.
-For more soul healing steps click here.
-To pick up my book, The Prescription is in the Dirt, as seen in NBC, FOX, CBS, and USA Today, please click here.
-There are plenty of ways you can stay in contact with me.
-Do you keep an active social media account?
-If so, please consider joining my community on Instagram, Facebook, and LinkedIn.
+For more Soul-healing steps click here.
+To pick up Fatima's book, The Prescription is in the Dirt, as seen in NBC, FOX, CBS, and USA Today, please click here.

 Need to chat?
 Let's plan some time: